tariqshaban/linkedin-connection-automation/README.md

 The program requires a valid username/password combination in order to function; such credentials will **NEVER** be disclosed, stored, processed, or sent to any server/third-party provider.
 You can inspect the code to verify its confidentiality level in handling such sensitive data.

+LinkedIn will temporarily restrict your account if too many requests were issued in a small timeframe.

 --------